 Your definition of repentance will reveal whether you are living under grace or works.
 In the Old Testament, sinners repented by bringing a sacrifice of penance and confessing their sins (Num 5:7).
 But in the new we bring a sacrifice of praise and confess His name (Heb 13:15).
 We don’t do anything to deal with our sins for Jesus has done it all.
 Our part is to change our mind, believe the good news, and say thank you Jesus!
 If that’s not practical enough for you, then start praising Jesus who died to free us from sin and whose grace empowers us to sin no more.
 See yourself as dead to sin and alive to Christ.

 No matter how much I preach on grace, some people just can’t see the cross for their sins.
 They write to tell me I’m under-selling repentance.
 What they really mean is, “Paul you’re not telling people to turn from their sin.”
 In many churches this is exactly the message you will hear.
 “God is holy and He won’t accept you unless you turn from sin.”
 It’s sold as a “message of repentance” and it appeals to our sense of right and wrong but it’s utterly false.
-It’s a lie from the pit of hell designed to promote the flesh and keep you from coming to Jesus.
+It’s a lie designed to promote the flesh and keep you from coming to Jesus.
 The truth is God is holy and He won’t accept you no matter what you do.
 His acceptance and favor come by grace alone.
 Got a sin-problem?
-Then come boldly to the throne of grace to receive mercy and find grace.
+Turn to the cross and behold Christ.
+Come boldly to the throne of grace to receive mercy and find grace.
 His grace is your only hope.